gemseo/gemseo/docs/machine_learning/machine_learning_overview.md

 This learning phase commonly relies on a regression model calibrated by machine learning techniques.
-This is the reason why GEMSEO provides a machine learning package which includes the [BaseRegressor][gemseo.mlearning.regression.models.base_regressor.BaseRegressor] class implementing the concept of regression model.
+This is the reason why GEMSEO provides a machine learning package which includes the [BaseRegressor][gemseo.machine_learning.regression.models.base_regressor.BaseRegressor] class implementing the concept of regression model.
 In addition, this machine learning package has a much broader set of features than regression: clustering, classification, dimension reduction, data scaling,